 On December 5, 2022, the Company effected a 1-for-10 reverse stock split of its outstanding common stock.
-The reverse stock split also affected our outstanding stock options, purchase rights and equity incentive plans and resulted in the shares underlying such instruments being reduced and the exercise price being increased proportionately.
+The reverse stock split also affected the Company's outstanding stock options, purchase rights and equity incentive plans and resulted in the shares underlying such instruments being reduced and the exercise price being increased proportionately.